QuineDot/rust-learning/src/dyn-trait-vs.md

 - As an opaque alias, you can only return one actual, concrete type
 - For now, the return type is unnameable, which can be awkward for consumers
   - e.g. you can't store the result as a non-generic field in your struct
-  - ...unless the opaque type bounds are `dyn`-safe and you can type erase it yourself
+  - ...unless the opaque type bounds are `dyn` compatible and you can type erase it yourself
 - Auto-traits are leaky, so it's easy for the function writer to accidentally break SemVer
   - Whereas auto-traits are explicit with `dyn Trait`
 - RPIT methods in traits (stabilized in Rust 1.75) are [not `dyn`-dispatchable](dyn-safety.md)